dhruvvyas90/ns-install-osx/README.md

 # ns-install-osx
-A bash script for installing ns2 on Mac OS X 10.8+
+#A bash script for installing ns2 on Mac OS X 10.8+

-Pre requisite.
+#Pre requisites.

 Latest version of Xcode.

 Latest version of Xquartz.
 (It can be downloaded from this link : http://xquartz.macosforge.org/landing/)

-Installation steps :
+#Installation steps :

 1. git clone https://github.com/dhruvvyas90/ns-install-osx/
 2. cd ns-install-osx